Raising Kids In An 'Age Of Fear' Results In Impossible Choices For Parents

 Read Kim Brooks' Opinion Piece In 'The New York Times'

-On whether she's angry at the person who reporter her to the police
+On whether she's angry at the person who reported her to the police

 I want to stress that I think fear is natural.
 We often we see these terrible stories on the news — we hear about kids who die in cars, who are abducted ... and it's heart-wrenching when we we hear these stories.
 So, you know, I understand being afraid both as a bystander and as a parent.